microsoft/lida/README.md

 ```

+LIDA also supports other operations like visualization explanations, repair, recommendation etc. See the [tutorial notebook](notebooks/tutorial.ipynb) for more details.

 ## Getting Started

 The fastest and recommended way to get started after installation will be to try out the web ui or run the [tutorial notebook](notebooks/tutorial.ipynb).

 ### Web UI

-You can use the library from the ui by running the following command:
+You can use the library from the bundled ui by running the following command:

 ```bash
 lida ui  --port=8080